 Introduction to the theory, techniques, and applications of the differential and integral calculus of functions with problems related to business, life, and the social sciences.

-Prerequisites: Grade of "C" or better in MAT150, or MAT151, or MAT152, or MAT187, or appropriate Math placement test score.
-Course Notes: Students may receive credit for only one of the following: MAT212 or MAT213.
+Prerequisites: A grade of C or better in MAT15+, or MAT187, or an appropriate District placement.